Ciao, and welcome to the ultimate guide on where to stay in Sicily! I am Italian and I have visited Sicily many times.

 - Join a boat tour to volcanic Stromboli in the Aeolian Islands

-Located on the east coast, Syracuse is 1-hour drive from Catania Airport and ~3 hours away from Palermo by car.
-It is a very nice historic town which is also listed as a UNESCO World Heritage Site, as well as one of the safest places in Sicily.
+Located on the southeast coast, Syracuse is a nice historic town filled with ancient Greek attractions, listed as a UNESCO World Heritage Site.
+It’s also one of the safest places in Sicily!

 Other accommodation options in Syracuse

-Featuring city views and free WiFi, the hotel is centrally located in Siracusa.
-An airport shuttle and private parking is available
+Featuring city views and free Wi-Fi, the hotel is centrally located in Siracusa.
+An airport shuttle and private parking are available

 Things to do in Syracuse

-- Go shopping at the market in Ortigia and check out some nice souvenirs
+- Go shopping for souvenirs at the market in Ortigia

 - Visit Castello Maniace and enjoy the great view